 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|

-In 2017-2018, 2,017 students took at least one online class at Black Hills State University.
-This is a decrease from the 2,099 students who took online classes the previous year.
+In 2020-2021, 2,320 students took at least one online class at Black Hills State University.
+This is the same number of students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|